RafaelKarcz/True-or-False-Game/README.rst

 Overview
 ========

-The True or False Game is a Bash script-based interactive game that presents players with a series of true or false questions.
+The True or False Game is a Bash script-based interactive game that presents the player with a series of true or false questions.
 The game dynamically fetches questions from a local API, tracks player scores, and stores them in a file for later viewing.
 With the help of a straightforward interface, it's a good way to test your bash knowledge in a fun and interactive way.

 Features
 ========